 For the answers to all these questions and more, check out our comprehensive guide!

-This eye opening and comprehensive guide has been created by Richard McMunn, an expert within the industry.
-His top tips will provide you with everything you need to know in order to successfully become a GCHQ intelligence analyst.
+This comprehensive guide has been created by How2Become, experts in selection process advice.
+The top tips contained within this guide will provide you with the knowledge you need in order to successfully become a GCHQ intelligence analyst.
 Jam packed with incredible tips on the GCHQ application form, sifting tests, telephone interviews, assessment centre and vetting; this truly is the ULTIMATE guide to becoming a GCHQ intelligence analyst.

 CHAPTER 3: GCHQ CV